 Solution:

-• If the soil is compacted, hire a professional to aerate the lawn with a piston-driven aerator.
+- Aeration: If the soil is compacted, hire a professional to aerate your lawn.

-• Test your soil’s acidity or pH levels and then treat the soil accordingly.
-Lower the pH if the soil is too alkaline with the help of sulfur, and raise the pH of acidic soil with limestone.
+- Test your soil: Test your soil’s acidity or pH levels and then treat the soil accordingly.
+Lower the pH if the soil is too alkaline with the help of sulfur, and raise the pH of acidic soil with lime.

 There are many reasons for bare spots in an otherwise healthy, green lawn.
 High foot traffic or several types of diseases can cause bare spots on a lawn.
 It could be because of poor soil conditions, chemical spills, fungus, buried rocks, etc.